-- 3. The general eligibility criteria for part-time student support can be found in the 2015/16 'Fee Support and Course Grants for Part-time Students' guidance chapter. - 4.
-Students who are personally eligible for student support under paragraph 9 of Schedule 1 (i.e. nationals of member states of the European Union) but not under any other paragraph of that Schedule, are not eligible for part-time dependants' grants. - 5.
-Regulations 94 95(3) applies with regard to eligibility for part-time dependants' grants.
+The general eligibility criteria for part-time student support can be found in the 2016/17 'Fee Support and Course Grants for Part-time Students' guidance chapter.

+Students who are personally eligible for student support under paragraph 9 of Schedule 1 (nationals of member states of the European Union) but not under any other paragraph of that Schedule, are not eligible for part-time grants for dependents.

+Regulations 94 - 95(3) applies with regard to eligibility for part-time dependants' grants.

-This has the effect of limiting support to a maximum of eight years for courses that began before 1 September 2014 or sixteen years for courses that began on of after 1 September 2014(Regulation 86).
+This has the effect of limiting support to a maximum of eight years for courses that began before 1 September 2014 or sixteen years for courses that began on or after 1 September 2014(Regulation 86).